All you need to know about visual cues in your online marketing

 Combine to succeed

 The visual cues increase in their effectiveness when they are combined.
-A person looking at the buy-button, which is red and large will have more effect than just colouring the button a bright red.
+A person looking at the buy-button, which is red and large will have more effect than just coloring the button a bright red.
 And an e-mail, reminding you that you still have some items in your shopping cart, will catch your attention sooner when you include a funny Giphy.

 But it is important to make sure the use of the visual cues matches the frame or context of your message.
 Take into account which emotions you want your messages to evoke.
 In emotional marketing it is important to be wary of the possible backfiring by using the wrong emotions.
 Which target group do you want to attract?
 What kind of pictures, GIFs, and the combination of all the above do you need to apply to achieve this?

-If you are interested to learn about your customer's brain and behaviour, we offer an in-house workshop and an intense applied neuromarketing crash course.
-In 1 day or a few hours we'll teach you the fundamentals and practical, effective applications of neuromarketing insights to your cases.
+If you are interested to learn about your customer’s brain and behavior, we offer an in-house workshop and an intense applied neuromarketing crash course.
+In 1 day or a few hours we’ll teach you the fundamentals and practical, effective applications of neuromarketing insights to your cases.